sneakers-the-rat/infrastructure/_sections/2_4_tools-analysis.md

 This section will be relatively short compared to [shared data](#shared-data).
 We have already introduced, motivated, and exemplified many of the design practices of the broader infrastructural system.
 There is much less to argue against or "undo" in the spaces of analytical and experimental tools because so much more work has been done, and so much more power has been accrued in the domain of data systems.
 Distributed computing does have a dense history, with huge numbers of people working on the problem, but its hegemonic form is much closer to the system articulated below than centralized servers are to federated semantic p2p systems.
 I also have written extensively about [experimental frameworks](#experimental-frameworks) before {% cite saundersAutopilotAutomatingBehavioral2019 %}, and develop [one of them](https://docs.auto-pi-lot.com/en/latest/) so I will be brief at risk of repeating myself or appearing self-serving.

-!! both these sections are also relatively unstandardized, so before jumping to some protocol just yet, we can build frameworks that start congealing the pieces en route to one.

 Integrated scientific workflows have been written about many times before, typically in the context of the "open science" movement.
 One of the founders of the Center for Open Science, Jeffrey Spies, described a similar ethic of toolbuilding as I have in a 2017 presentation:

 > Open Workflow: